 University Senior Lecturer in Economics of Industrial Systems

-Chander Velu is a University Lecturer in the Cambridge University Engineering Department.
+Chander Velu is a University Senior Lecturer in the Cambridge University Engineering Department.
 He is also the Course Director for the Manufacturing Engineering Tripos (MET) IIA.
 He is a Fellow at Selwyn College, Cambridge.

 Prior to joining the Institute for Manufacturing, he was a member of the faculty at Cambridge Judge Business School.
 Prior to his academic career, Chander worked for Booz Allen & Hamilton and PricewaterhouseCoopers in London as a management consultant.
 He completed his MPhil and PhD from the University of Cambridge.
 He is a Fellow of The Institute of Chartered Accountants in England and Wales and a Senior Fellow at The Conference Board.

 - Innovation with a focus on business model innovation

 - Digital fabrication

-Chander has an interest in innovation with a specific focus on exploring the antecedents and consequences of business model innovation.
-He has been examining issues related to business model innovation and implications for strategic decision making, ownership and challenges in transforming to more collaborative innovation models.
-In addition, Chander has been examining the relationship between innovation and entrepreneurial spawning in service industries.
+Chander has an interest in innovation and technology management with a specific focus on exploring the antecedents and consequences of business model innovation.
+He has been examining issues related to business model innovation and implications for productivity, strategic decision making, leadership and management information.
+Chander also works on research related to transformation challenges to create and capture value from digital technologies.

-Chander also works on issues related to management and development economics.
-In this stream of research, Chander applies theories developed in economics and management to issues in development.
-Work in this theme includes the interactions of religion, economics and management and also the role of new business models for development.
+Chander also conducts research on issues related to management and development economics.
+In this stream of research, Chander examines the role of new business models for economic development.